robinhood-suite/robinhood4/rbh-fsevents/doc/adr/deduplication.rst

 ..
-This file is part of rbh-fsevents
+This file is part of RobinHood 4
    Copyright (C) 2020 Commissariat a l'energie atomique et aux energies
                       alternatives